QCodeFagNet/MemeCannon/README.md

 Set the D:\MemeCannon\CannonConfig.json\MinimumDelay and MaximumDelay to 1.
 If you wanted 1 TPH, set them both to 60.

->Can I edit hashtags.txt and mentions.txt while the app is running?
+>Can I edit hashtags.txt and mentions.txt or CampaignConfig.json while the app is running?
 I want to change my hashtags.

 Go for it.
 Should be OK, but try and time it between tweets if you want to inject new hashtags or mentions.